whizzml/examples/clean-dataset/readme.md

 # clean-data
 The `clean-data` library is a collection of WhizzML routines that for cleaning up a dataset before is used by other BigML functions on datasets.

+## Installation

+Please see the top-level readme for detailed installation instructions.

 ## Routines
 The library is includes several functions described next.
 More may be added in the future as the library is expanded.